Space management tips to help your people thrive in a hybrid workplace

 2. Employees want to choose how they'll use the workplace

 Employee choice is at the core of the hybrid workplace.
 According to Eric Gannon, Workplace Studio Leader at Gensler Chicago, hybrid work will shift companies toward a “‘worker-as-consumer’ mindset, with the workplace as their central marketplace.”
-This means you must be more responsive to your employee needs and preferences.
+This means you must be more responsive to your employees' needs and preferences.
 Otherwise, they could—like consumers—choose to work somewhere else.

 In a hybrid work model, employees need to be productive despite not always being in the same room as their coworkers.
 To enable this, companies need to be more deliberate about their workplace tech.
 Flashy new tech can be exciting but also a hassle to use.
 At the end of the day, employees need tools that simplify the workday rather than complicate it.

-In a hybrid work environment, the on-site experience is more important than before.
+In a hybrid work environment, the onsite experience is more important than before.
 Employees don’t necessarily have to go into the workplace five days a week anymore.
 Now, they need a reason to leave the comfort of their couch or favorite local coffee shop for the workplace.
 Think about how you’ve adapted your workplace for each of the priorities above.
 What changes have you made for hybrid work and how do they support your people?
-When you craft your space to meet the needs of employees in a hybrid work model, they’ll feel safe, empowered, and excited to turn up to the workplace.
+When you craft your space to meet the needs of employees, they’ll feel safe, empowered, and excited to turn up to the workplace.

 Today’s workplace needs to compete with spaces like coffee shops, coworking spaces, and restaurants that know how to create a welcoming environment.
-For workplace and HR leaders, this is an opportunity to attract employees by offering a more enticing on-site experience.
+For workplace and HR leaders, this is an opportunity to attract employees by offering a more enticing onsite experience.

 4. Deciding the best space types for your workplace